YasinShamsedini/HospitalManagementSystem/README.md

 - The system uses a **dark theme** suitable for a hospital environment, reducing strain on the eyes.
 - The main screen features a **left-side dashboard** for easy navigation between sections like Patients, Doctors, Appointments, Prescriptions, Medicines, and Bills.
-- A **custom Tkinter GUI** provides a modern, clean, and intuitive interface for users.
+- It provides a modern, clean, and intuitive interface for users.
 - The interface includes **combo boxes** linked to the database for easy access to data such as doctor and patient information.
+- I am so busy these days but soon, I will provide CTK python_code for this project!

 ## 💡 **Strengths**